DANCING WITH THE STARS – the Spicy Cube “Electric Slide” Version

 by Frank Scheer, Ph.D., University of Maryland University College

-Coordinating a supply chain to achieve efficiency balanced with cost is very much like a line dance.
+Coordinating a supply chain to achieve efficiency balanced with cost is very much like learning a line dance.
 Missteps stand out prominently, as does not keeping up with the rhythm of product demand.
-Everyone feels disoriented when learning a new dance, but then they enjoy it after some practice, adding their own style along the way.
+Everyone feels disoriented at first.
+But then they start to enjoy it after some practice, and add their own style along the way.

-This is the reason for the Cincinnati Seasonings supply chain case study and simulations [and other case studies and simulations also].
+This is the reason for the Cincinnati Seasonings supply chain case study and simulation [and other case studies as well].
 The textbook provides the principles, but the simulations teach you the moves.

 The core supply chain management challenge is determining how to meet product demand while at the same time minimizing cost and on-hand inventory.
 Inventory is comprised of a safety stock base along with the amount of product planned for consumption during a sales period.
 There is also a concept of “Economic Order Quantity” (EOQ) which is the amount of product delivered at one time to a warehouse or retail location that is the best balance of transportation and order processing expenses.
 Supply chain logistics management is composed of trade-offs between inventory management, warehousing, transportation, and packaging options.